Spend a Semester Interning with the Disney College Program

 Students are responsible for coordinating housing and notifying the financial aid department about their Disney Semester.

 College courses at Disney are accredited by the American Council on Education.
 To begin the registration process, contact your academic advisor.
-If you are an SAEM major, contact Assistant Professor Teresa Gregory.
+For more information, contact Assistant Professor Teresa Gregory.